linsalrob/ComputationalGenomicsManual/CheckM/README.md

 There are lots of different workflows that you can complete using CheckM and  you should [check out their manual](https://github.com/Ecogenomics/CheckM/wiki) for more commands and workflows.

+In the [previous steps](../CrossAssembly/) we made a bin based on contigs that are correlated with each other across multiple genomes.
+We can put those contigs into a directory, and use CheckM to test what is our coverage or completeness.

 The simplest workflow that we use is:

 ```bash